 On board the modern ferries there is a cafeteria and a duty-free shop.
 We immediately find a row of comfortable reclining seats with a river view for the crossing.
 Again, we don’t get the impression that we are on a river.
 The estuary is broad – where we pass, it is around 50 kilometres (slightly more than 30 miles) wide.
 Once more, when looking down into the water, we get proof that it is not the ocean, but a river mouth: the water is now not clear at all!

-All of a sudden we spot the contours of an animal under the surface.
+All of a sudden we spot the contours of a marine animal under the surface.
 Not really having a clue what it is, we wonder if it may be one of the endemic La Plata dolphins!

 The name of the river has roots in an old myth.
 According to the legend there was a silver mountain somewhere upstream.
 This fabled Sierra del Plata, which may or may not have existed, was said to be rich in silver mines.